summer-solutions/orm/README.md

     /*
-        Orm will add index and foreign key automatically.
+        ORM will add index and foreign key automatically.
 By default 'ON DELETE RESTRICT' but you can add tag "cascade" to force 'ON DELETE CASCADE' */